 What Fees Do

 However, as with most investments, other costs can apply.
 This can range from around 0.16% for original plans to 0.71% for ethical plans.
 You can find out more details on the fees and use the handy fee calculator by clicking here.

 Wealthify Invest In?

-Wealthify works similarly to Wealthsimple in that it spreads your money across small ETFs for the most part.
+Wealthify works similarly to Wealthsimple in that it spreads your money across various funds.
 This means that your money can be diversified across more markets and options, meaning you won’t feel like you are putting all of your eggs in one basket.
 Do bear in mind that, as is the model for robo-investing, you won’t have any control over what you’re investing in.
 You just have to trust

 Wealthify: Pros and Cons